Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 Like in the high-frequency case, the central signal is very significant at low frequencies, with a $\sim 25\sigma$ excess in the restored data.
 The dip here is seen at $\tau \sim 1.75$, just outside its high-frequency counterpart, presumably because of the lower spatial resolutions.
 When using the cleared data, the central signal is reduced to the $\sim 12\sigma$ level, consistent with a dominant point-source contribution as found in the high-frequency case.

 For $\Delta\tau = 0.25$ resolution, both cleared and restored data sets show a virial signal peaked around $\tau=2.6$, seen separately in almost every individual channel, as well as in the co-added result.
 The exception is the $52.2\MHz$ channel, where the peak is found farther out, around $\tau\simeq 3$.
 The virial signal is not strongly affected by the removal of point sources, although it does strengthen from $\sim 2\sigma$ in the restored data to $\sim 3.8\sigma$ in the cleared data, as expected from a diffuse signal contaminated by point sources, and as seen in the nominal analysis.
 As in the high-frequency case, using thicker, $\Delta\tau= 0.5$ bins raises the significance, as expected for an extended signal.
 In the cleared data, we again find a $\sim5\sigma$ excess in the $2.25\leq\tau<2.75$ bin, just like in the high-frequency channel.
 Without an offset, the $\sim 5\sigma$ peak shifts from the $2\leq \tau<2.5$ in the high-frequency channel, to the adjacent, $2.5\leq\tau<3$ bin at low frequencies.
+The nominal excess is comprised of the cumulative contribution of $\sim60\%$ of the clusters in our sample.

-Beyond $\tau\simeq 3.5$, the significance profile is consistent with noise, with $\lesssim 1\sigma$ fluctuations in the restored data, and the aforementioned $\sim 2\sigma$ fluctuation at $4.0 \lesssim \tau \lesssim 6.5$ in the cleared data.
+Beyond $\tau\simeq 3.5$, the significance profile is consistent with noise, with $\lesssim 1\sigma$ fluctuations in the restored data, and the aforementioned $\sim 2\sigma$ excess at $4.0 \lesssim \tau \lesssim 6.5$ in the cleared data.
+This excess, peaked around $\tau\sim 5.5$, is robust, like its high-frequency counterpart, and is comprised of small contribution from most of the clusters in our sample.